Arcadia-Science/2023-actin-embedding/README.md

 ### 6. Download AlphaFold structures

-Next, we downloaded all available AlphaFold sturctures using the `2_get_alphafold_structures.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder..
-Alternatively, you can use the `download_pdbs.py` script from the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) repo.
+Next, we downloaded all available AlphaFold sturctures using the `2_get_alphafold_structures.ipynb` notebook from within the `2023-actin-embedding/notebooks` folder using the `2023-actin` environment.

 ### 7. Run ProteinCartography "Cluster Mode"

 We then ran the [ProteinCartography](https://github.com/Arcadia-Science/ProteinCartography) in "Cluster Mode" using the standard pipeline parameters.
 The complete analysis is linked in the Zenodo (LINK).

 We placed the `config_ff_actin.yml` file, which can be found in the `ProteinCartography_docs` folder of this repository inside the `ProteinCartography/actin` folder.
+We used the `cartography-tidy` environment from the `ProteinCartography` repo.
 Then, from within the `ProteinCartography` folder, the following command used to run the ProteinCartography pipeline from "Cluster Mode" was:

 ```
 snakemake --snakefile Snakefile_ff --configfile actin/config_ff_actin.yml --use-conda --cores 2